GHGA-Training/gcb_ngs_harmonisation_workshop/README.md

     - [SEQC2 small set](https://github.com/GHGA-Training/gcb_ngs_harmonisation_workshop/tree/main/reads)

 ## Construction of a simple alignment and variant calling pipeline using nf-core tools

+Please follow all of the steps 1-9  to be able to construct a simple nextflow pipeline.

 ### 1. What is **GitHub**, and how we can use it?